2021 Workshop Schedule

 1. Your place in the workshop is not confirmed until payment has been received.
 Payment of the invoice must be made within seven days of registering to avoid having your registration cancelled.
 Late payment penalties apply

-2. Please IGNORE the invoice issued from Eventbrite at registration.
-A NZ tax compliant Tax Invoice from TMTC will be sent to you separately which will contain bank details for payment.
+2. A NZ tax compliant Tax Invoice from TMTC will be sent to you separately which will contain bank details for payment.

 3. By registering for the workshop, you agree to the cancellation and policy. (refer below).
 Organisations who cancel within seven days of the workshop and have not paid the invoice for the outstanding registration fee is stilll obligated to pay the outstanding debt.